Join Our CASP Team!

 - Leading weekly therapy groups for children or teens, with a range of goals, based on interest and experience.

-- Engaging in supervision with the Institute leadership team to meet board requirements.
+- Engaging in individual and group supervision with the Institute leadership team to meet board requirements.

 - Participating in weekly team-wide Case Consultation meeting.